btmills/docs/3-cluster-administration/system-tables.md

 ## db_config ##

-The `db_config` table is quite simple; one document exists for each database, with only two fields in the document.
+One document exists in `db_config` for each database in the cluster, with only two fields in the document.

 ```js
 {